antonsamper/hapi-raven/README.md

 ## Installation
-Add `hapi-cron` as a dependency to your project:
+Add `hapi-raven-boom` as a dependency to your project:

 ```bash
 $ npm i -S hapi-raven-boom